pielstroem/Topics/README.md

 This library provides a wrapper for MALLET, so you can call this Java-based tool from within the Python environment.

-You can download the software [here](http://mallet.cs.umass.edu/download.php).
+You can download MALLET [here](http://mallet.cs.umass.edu/download.php).
 For more detailed instructions, have a look at [this](http://programminghistorian.org/lessons/topic-modeling-and-mallet).

 ## Troubleshooting
 (In development...)